 We performed a quantitative assessment for our Neuromodulation and Cardiac Surgery reporting units as of October 1, 2017.
-We concluded that the fair value of Neuromodulation and Cardiac Surgery was substantially in excess of the carrying value of the respective reporting units, as evidenced by the estimated fair value of the Neuromodulation
+We concluded that the fair value of Neuromodulation and Cardiac Surgery was substantially in excess of the carrying value of the respective reporting units, as evidenced by the estimated fair value of the Neuromodulation and Cardiac Surgery reporting units calculated for the purpose of reconciling the fair value of our reporting units to our market capitalization.
+Therefore, we concluded that it remains more-likely than not that the Neuromodulation and Cardiac Surgery reporting units goodwill was not impaired.

-Note 8 Investments
+Note 8.
+Investments